Gajol/ApplicationArchitecture/pandoc-ARA-TOC.md

 - Push Notifications:  Business fit-for-purpose notifications using the [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) and integrated into the Windows Operating System experience.
 Replace mindset of email-based notifications into a notification platform with end-user ability to control notifications.
 - Sharing Content Across Platforms:  Ability to share content across platforms similar to sharing news and social-media content.
 Allows the ability to communicate effectively in different channels (intranet, CMS, ...).  *[oEmbed](https://oembed.com/)* is one standard for sharing content across platforms with a linkable visual.

-There are many modern application experiences uses expect in an application.
-A short checklist of modern user experience functions are:
+There are many modern application experiences users expect in an application.
+A short checklist of modern user experience functions relating to presented content are:

 - [ ] : social like : can the content be liked to identify high-value content
 - [ ] : share : does it make sense to have a *share* button to allow sharing with collegues while enforcing access as appropriate